hmecouch/NYC_Crime_Analysis/README.md

 After cleaning the data, exploratory data analysis was performed to gain insights into the dataset and visualize the distribution of the target variable.
 The following analyses were performed:

-- Checked the distribution of the target variable (level of offense) and found that it was imbalanced, with a majority of the arrests being for violations or infractions.
+- Checked the distribution of the target variable (level of offense) and found that it was imbalanced, with a majority of the arrests being for midemeanors and felonies.
 - Visualized the distribution of the target variable using a countplot from the seaborn library.

 ## Machine Learning